EPIC-Campus-LPS/polygondrawer-monkey-fans-1/README.md

 # Lab 1 : Polygon Drawer
-For this lab, you will create an application to "draw" polygons using the Model-View-Controller design scheme.
+For this lab, you will create an application to "draw" polygons using the Model.Model-View-Controller design scheme.
 Your program will open a window using Java's Swing library and allow users to click the screen to add vertexes to their polygon.
 Your program will also allow users to undo the last vertex they added or clear the screen and start again.

 ## Example Video